Spending a weekend in St Petersburg? If you are visiting St Pete for the first time you can expect it to charm you the longer you hang around.

 Accommodations During Your Weekend in St Petersburg

-Whether you want to spit up your time and stay in both downtown and on the beach or stay put on one side or the other I have recommendations below for each part of St Pete!
-You can also browse all of the St Pete Beach and downtown St Pete hotel options too!
+Whether you want to split up your time and stay both downtown and on the beach or stay put on one side or the other I have recommendations below for each part of St Pete!

 - The Hollander Hotel – The hotel I recommend the most to family and friends who come to visit.
 The rate per night cannot be beaten for the location, amenities, comfort, and design of the rooms.
 I really like the food at the on-site restaurant and there is also a coffee shop, spa, and a pool with an outside bar.
 The property is located close to restaurants and shopping and is under a mile from the pier.